-Polish retail sales grew 5.5% y/y in constant prices in April, gaining on the somewhat feeble expansion of 3% recorded the previous month, data from statistics office GUS showed on May 19.
+Polish retail sales grew 11.9% y/y in constant prices in April, the statistics office GUS announced on May 23.

 The reading marks a gain of as many as 10.1pp in retail turnover growth in comparison to y/y expansion recorded in March.
 The pick-up owes to the calendar effect, with sales spiking because of Easter but also to Polish households’ general inclination towards increased consumption, driven by the good situation on the labour market – low unemployment and growing wages.